Learn Spanish with skulls and skeletons: Day of the Dead

 Cemeterio de Almudena is the largest ossuary in Cusco.
 It covers over 7 acres of land and embeds over 23,000 deceased persons.
 Made in 1845 from the debris of the St. Augustine church which was destroyed in Peru’s Independence war against Spain.

-There is a Peruvian legend that says if it rains November 2nd, then the deceased have returned with tears because their loved ones have not remembered them.
-If the day is sunny, then the deceased have returned with happiness.
+There is a Peruvian legend that says if it rains on November 2nd, then the deceased have returned with tears because their loved ones have not remembered them.
+If the day is sunny, then the deceased has returned with happiness.

 Study Spanish in Cusco: Day of the Death